2019 Divert NS Champion of the Environment Scholarship

-Are you a Grade 12 Student in Nova Scotia, who has demonstrated a commitment to the environment through your school or community?
+Are you a Grade 12 student in Nova Scotia, who has demonstrated a commitment to the environment?

-Divert NS is offering $20,000 in scholarships to students who have exemplified leadership in protecting our environment.
+Divert NS is offering seven scholarships to students who have exemplified leadership in protecting our environment.

 ONE (1) $5,000 provincial scholarship

-To be awarded one of the seven scholarships available, your entry must include:
+To be awarded one of the scholarship prizes, your entry must include:

-• A letter of reference from someone in your school or community that is familiar with your environmental activities
+• A letter of reference from someone in your school or community.

-• A research essay on the issue of food waste
+• A research essay on the issue of reducing waste.

 • A contact information form (included in this package)